Fleur-de-lis: Bosnia and Herzegovina

-The fleur-de-lis pattern is clearly depicted in an illustration of emperor Nikephoros Phocas's welcome ceremony in Constantinople (963 AD) included in Synopsis Istorion (dated 1070s).

-The fleur-de-lis pattern can also be found on Ionic capital of Panagia Skripo church (dated 870AD):

 Canada

 The Royal Banner of France or "Bourbon flag" symbolizing royal France, was the most commonly used flag in New France.
-The "Bourbon flag" has three gold fleur-de-lis on a dark blue field arranged two and one.
+The "Bourbon flag" has three gold fleurs-de-lis on a dark blue field arranged two and one.
 The fleur-de-lys was also seen on New France's currency often referred to as "card money".
 The white Royal Banner of France was used by the military of New France and was seen on naval vessels and forts of New France.
 After the fall of New France to the British Empire the fleur-de-lys remained visible on churches and remained part of French cultural symbolism.
 There are many French-speaking Canadians for whom the fleur-de-lis remains a symbol of their French cultural identity.
 Québécois, Franco-Ontarians, Franco-Ténois and Franco-Albertans, feature the fleur-de-lis prominently on their flags.

-The fleur-de-lys, as a traditional royal symbol in Canada, has been incorporated into many national symbols, provincial symbols and municipal symbols, the Canadian Red Ensign that served as the nautical flag and civil ensign for Canada from 1892 to 1965 and later as an informal flag of Canada before 1965 featured the traditional number of three golden fleur-de-lys on a blue background.
+The fleur-de-lys, as a traditional royal symbol in Canada, has been incorporated into many national symbols, provincial symbols and municipal symbols, the Canadian Red Ensign that served as the nautical flag and civil ensign for Canada from 1892 to 1965 and later as an informal flag of Canada before 1965 featured the traditional number of three golden fleurs-de-lys on a blue background.
 The arms of Canada throughout its variations has used fleur-de-lys, beginning in 1921 and subsequent various has featuring the blue "Bourbon Flag" in two locations within arms.
-The Canadian royal cypher and the arms of Canada feature St Edward's Crown that displays four cross pattée and four fleur-de-lys.
+The Canadian royal cypher and the arms of Canada feature St Edward's Crown that displays four crosses pattée and four fleurs-de-lys.
 The fleur-de-lis is featured on the flag of Quebec, known as the fleurdelisé, as well as the flags of the cities of Montreal, Sherbrooke and Trois-Rivières.